sgtcortez/Termsequel/README.md

             Means, select "all" the columns from .
             **Note:** You can not use the **star** in the **WHERE** statement!

+        + RELATIVE_PATH

+            The relative path of the file.

     - ### SELECT

         The same syntax as a SQL database.